Sky Q subscribers can now watch Netflix in HDR

 Well, all that is about to change following today's announcement that Netflix HDR support has started to roll out to Sky Q customers.
 Those who have the relevant package (Sky Q Experience or HD + Ultra HD add-on), own a compatible Sky Q 2TB box and have a Netflix Premium account can now watch their favourite, compatible Netflix programmes in HDR.

-According to Sky's press release, Netflix HDR should be available to all customers by mid-November.
+According to Sky's press release, Netflix HDR should be available to all customers by mid-November and Sky has confirmed that compatible programmes will be in HDR10.
+Some content on Netflix is available to view in Dolby Vision but this flavour of HDR isn't currently supported by Sky Q.

 This means new additions to the Netflix catalogue, such as Enola Holmes, Ratched and David Attenborough: A Life On Our Planet, should all be able to benefit from the increased range of colour and contrast that HDR can provide.